Lennard Kämna: Professional career

 He rode with in 2015, before his team and merged for the 2016 season.
 In his first year as a professional, he won the German under-23 Bundesliga and became German mountain champion (Deutsche Bergmeisterschaften).
 On 14 September 2016, Kämna won the gold medal in the under-23 time trial event at the European Road Championships in Plumelec, France.

 He rode in the 2017 Vuelta a España, and completed 17 stages of the race.
 At the 2017 UCI Road World Championships, Kämna was part of the squad that took the gold medal in the men's team time trial competition, and went on to claim the silver medal in the under-23 road race behind Benoît Cosnefroy.
 In June 2018 Sunweb announced that Kämna would take a break from cycle racing "reflect on his long-term career goals", having not raced since Milan-San Remo earlier that year due to illness.
 In July 2019, he was named in the startlist for the 2019 Tour de France.

 Kämna took his first senior individual race win at the 2020 Critérium du Dauphiné, where he won the fourth stage.
 Shortly afterwards he rode the 2020 Tour de France, where he took his first Grand Tour stage win on stage 16 of the race, attacking a reducing lead group on the penultimate climb and being joined by Richard Carapaz, and subsequently countering an attack by Carapaz and building up a lead on the descent and the last climb to win by one and a half minutes.
 He had previously narrowly missed out on the win on the thirteenth stage of the race, losing out in the final sprint to Daniel Martínez at the summit finish on Puy Mary.

 Kamna won stage four of the 2022 Giro d’Italia after being part of a breakaway group on a mountain stage.
+Kamna was part of three breakaways during the 2022 Tour de France but failed to win a stage, although he briefly held the virtual yellow jersey during stage 10 and finished that stage second in the general classification.
+In the second half of the race, he caught a persistent cold, and withdrew when his condition failed to improve after the second rest day.